DiSSCo/dissco.github.io/SpecimenImageCapture/photographymodule.md

 In this module, we have several sections that will take you through various aspects of digital photography.
 This is not an exhaustive review, but should help those of you who are new to photography with your digitisation projects.
 If you’re interested, additional links are provided at the end of this page.

-##Types of cameras
+## Types of cameras
 There are many types of cameras available.
 With the pace of technology, it can be very hard to keep pace with developments and what is right for you to use for your digitisation project.
 The most used type of camera used in digitisation workflows are SLR cameras, (Single Lens Reflex), modern versions of which are sometimes referred to as DSLR (Digital Single Lens Reflex).
 SLR cameras have been around for nearly 90 years and widely used by professional photographers for the [last 60](https://en.wikipedia.org/wiki/Nikon_F), with many of the defining images of the latter half of the last century being taken on 35mm film using an SLR.
 Some examples, showing the evolution of such cameras are shown below:

 image = ![SLr evolution](https://github.com/lmfrench/lmfrench.github.io/blob/main/images/evolution_of_slrs.png)

 **Advantages of SLRs include:**\
-  Full control of all settings during taking of the photograph (we will discuss why this is important later) Convenient size for professional use - not too large or too small Interchangeable lenses for different situations (close-up, wide-angle etc) Can be connected to other accessories - e.g. studio flash units Optics are good enough to allow reasonably high resolution of detail
+* Full control of all settings during taking of the photograph (we will discuss why this is important later)
+* Convenient size for professional use - not too large or too small
+* Interchangeable lenses for different situations (close-up, wide-angle etc)
+* Can be connected to other accessories - e.g. studio flash units
+* Optics are good enough to allow reasonably high resolution of detail

 During the decade from 2000-2010 digital image sensors began to become available which had potential to replace traditional silver based film emulsions in regular cameras.
 Initially these were expensive, somewhat clunky factory modifications of existing film based cameras, and they came with numerous limitations, but very soon these problems were resolved, and prices began to drop to affordable levels which further hastened adoption levels.
 Today, digital has replaced film in all but a few very limited, niche applications.

 Digital SLRs retain all of the features listed above, but by eliminating the use of film being in several extra attributes, such as:
+* Live video feed from the sensor, which makes complex focusing and exposure scenarios much easier
+* Instant preview of results via the LCD screen (now higher resolution than some TVs)
-  Live video feed from the sensor, which makes complex focusing and exposure scenarios much easier Results automatically available in a form that can be stored electronically and shared via the internet Very low cost per photograph if the camera is used intensively (you might expect a lifetime from a quality camera body to be around100,000 frames or more)
+* Results automatically available in a form that can be stored electronically and shared via the internet
+* Very low cost per photograph if the camera is used intensively (you might expect a lifetime from a quality camera body to be around100,000 frames or more)

 Arguably it is the last two points on this list which have been transformative in allowing off-the-shelf DSLR’s to be used in museum mass digitisation projects.
 It would be impossible to do the kind of things we are discussing here if using a film SLR.